 Congratulations!
 You’re about to take a huge step in your relationship, but before you propose you’re going to need to do a bit of shopping.
 For what, you ask?
 An engagement ring, of course.
-From when you should start looking to what type of rock you should be shopping for, we’ve answered all the important questions to help you on your journey to find “the one”.
+From when you should start looking at what type of rock you should be shopping for, we’ve answered all the important questions to help you on your journey to find “the one”.

 This is your essential guide to engagement rings.